AdobeDocs/experience-manager-65.en/help/commerce/commerce-cloud/getting-started.md

 ---
-title: Getting started with AEM Commerce as a Cloud Service
+title: Getting started with AEM Commerce
 description: Learn how to deploy a commerce-enabled AEM project to a running AEM as a Cloud service environment.
 Use features of Adobe Cloud Manager and a CI/CD pipeline to build the Venia reference storefront to a running environment.
 topics: Commerce
 feature: Commerce Integration Framework, Cloud Manager